 Snapseed is powerful, yet easy to use.
 It’s got all the basics – crop, straighten, sharpen, exposure, and more – but also has advanced editing tools.
 There’s even a healing tool for removing unwanted objects!

-Not only does it offer a range of filters, you can apply textures, add blur effects and really enhance the mood of your photo.
+It offers a range of filters, textures, blur effects and more!
+It can really enhance the mood of your photo.
 There are so many features, you may want to investigate them further via THIS ARTICLE!

 Now, here’s your homework (I’m a former teacher, you knew there’d be homework!).
-Download the full series of tips and tricks by clicking the link at the top of this post.
+Download the full series of tips and tricks by subscribing to my newsletter above.
 Practice!
 When posting on social media, use the hashtag #emeraldruetips so I can see your progress and give your photos some love!
 Happy capturing!